EngineersNeedArt/SystemSix/README.md

 ### Esoterica

 Inspired of course by the early Macintosh (my first Apple computer was a Macintosh Plus, and I loved it).
 The display is not precisely 512 × 342 pixels as were the early "classic" Macs.
-There is no e-Ink dispay of this resolution.
+There is no e-Ink display of this resolution.
 The 5.83" E-Ink display from Waveshare was close at 648 × 480.

 Pixels on the e-ink display are right up to the edge where the metal of the panel meets.
 I found that if I presented content right up to the edges I could not easily attach a plastic bezel that would hide the metal trim of the panel without obscuring some of the pixels.
 For that reason I intentionally left a "letterbox", black padding pixels (or a matte if you prefer) on all four sides of the content.